-Zambia is one of the most impoverished countries in the world, with three-quarters of its population living in poverty – most Zambians being subsistence farmers.
+Zambia is one of the most impoverished countries in the world, with 78% of its almost 17-million population living in poverty – most Zambians being subsistence farmers.
 Tragically, it also has a large blind population and one of the highest rates of childhood blindness in the world.
 With only one ophthalmologist per million Zambians, the prevalence of blindness is estimated to be as high as 2%.

 • We focus on capacity building and training eye-care professionals and faculty.

 • We develop community outreach programmes to ensure children in need are identified and given the best possible care as quickly as possible.